David Piuva's Software Renderer

 Disadvantages of software rendering

 * CPUs cannot beat GPUs for what they are actually made for, rendering complex 3D graphics quickly in high resolutions.
-But if you're mostly writing retro 2D games, this point makes little sense when your framerate is limited by the monitor either way.
+But if you're mostly writing retro 2D games, this point makes little sense when you are limited by the screen's refresh rate either way.

 * GPUs are easier to optimize shaders for, because the graphics card will just throw more calculation power at the problem in a lower frequency.
 Learning to optimize image filters on a CPU will however be a useful skill if you plan to work with safety-critical computer-vision.